jamwujustyle/test_app/README.md

 - **Swagger UI**: http://localhost:8002/docs
 - **ReDoc**: http://localhost:8002/redoc

+**Note**: All API endpoints include comprehensive English summaries and descriptions in the OpenAPI documentation.
+Each endpoint clearly explains its purpose, required permissions, and expected behavior.

 ## 📝 Available Just Commands

 The `justfile` provides convenient shortcuts for common operations: